Lab41 Reading Group: Skip-Thought Vectors

 To perform more rigorous experimentation, and to test the value of skip-thought vectors as a generic sentence feature extractor, the authors run the model through a series of tasks using the encoded vectors with simple, linear classifiers trained on top of them.

 They find that their generic skip-thought representation performs very well for detecting the semantic relatedness of two sentences and for detecting where a sentence is paraphrasing another one.
-Skip-thought vectors perform relatively well for image retrieval and captioning (where they use VGG to extract image feature vectors).
+Skip-thought vectors perform relatively well for image retrieval and captioning (where they use VGG2 to extract image feature vectors).
 Skip-thought performs poorly for sentiment analysis, producing equivalent results to various bag of word models but at a much higher computational cost.

 We have used skip-thought vectors a little bit at the Lab, most recently for the Pythia challenge.
 We found them to be useful for novelty detection, but incredibly slow.
-Running skip-thought vectors on a corpus of about 20,000 documents took many hours, where as simpler (and as effective) methods took seconds or minutes.
+Running skip-thought vectors on a corpus of about 20,000 documents took many hours, whereas simpler (and as effective) methods took seconds or minutes.